18F/handbook/docs/09-security/encryption.md

 ## Private Browsing

-Using [Tor](https://www.torproject.org/) or a paid VPN (such as [PIA](https://www.privateinternetaccess.com/) and there are others; be sure to choose an exit node that is not in the U.S.) is the best route, but the two simple and free services below will have little impact on your browsing experience and can go a long way to minimizing the data others collect about you:
+Using [Tor](https://www.torproject.org/), the [CivicActions VPN](https://git.civicactions.net/devops/internal-it-wireguard-vpn/tree/master) (for CivicActions business) or a paid VPN (such as [PIA](https://www.privateinternetaccess.com/) and there are others; be sure to choose an exit node that is not in the U.S.) is the best route, but the two simple and free services below will have little impact on your browsing experience and can go a long way to minimizing the data others collect about you:

 *   [Privacy Badger](https://www.eff.org/privacybadger) to disable most ads and cookie collectors
 *   [DuckDuckGo](https://duckduckgo.com/) search that protects privacy and avoids the filter bubble